-The “wait” command is helpful when teaching a dog to stop or don’t move until you say so.
-This command signals your dog not to run away in public places but wait in front of the closed door or outside the car instead.
-By doing this exercise, say “sit” command while your dog is in front of the closed door or a car.
+The “wait” command is helpful when teaching a dog to stop or not move until you say so.
+This command signals your dog not to run away in public places, but wait in front of the closed door or outside the car instead.
+By doing this exercise, say the “sit” command while your dog is in front of the closed door or a car.
 Point your fingers upward and open the palm of your hand, then give the “wait” command.
-Repeat this activity until he masters it.
+Repeat this activity until he or she masters it.

-Based on 2017-2018 APPA National Pet Owner Survey, there are 89.7 million pet dogs owned in the US while approximately $69.51 billions are spent on our pets for the year 2017 alone.
+Based on 2017-2018 APPA National Pet Owner Survey, there are 89.7 million pet dogs owned in the US, while approximately $69.51 billion was spent on our pets for the year 2017 alone.
 We don’t want this amount of money wasted because of irresponsible pet ownership, so you need to ensure your dog’s health and safety.
 On top of their basic needs, you should also make sure that your canine companion is trained correctly and well-behaved.
-In this way, your Fido can be a pleasant company at all times.
+In this way, your Fido can be a pleasant companion at all times.

 Author Bio: Maria Harutyunian is the PR team lead at Vet Organics.
 She writes about dogs and pets, in general, to help pet owners like her take better care of their furry family members.
 She loves pets and believes that all the organic remedies offered by Vet Organics are vital for keeping up your pet's health.